bcw222/chromium-website/site/developers/design-documents/sync/model-api/index.md

 ## Sync Integration Checklist

+Before starting any integration work, please reach out to us at chrome-sync-dev@google.com and share your plans / design doc!

 *   Define your specifics proto in [`//components/sync/protocol/`][protocol].
 *   Add a field for it to [`EntitySpecifics`][EntitySpecifics].
 *   Add it to the [`ModelType`][ModelType] enum and